MichaelDB1/Souvlaki-King/readme.md

   - JavaScript compression
   - Image compression

-## Further Info to be added bellow test test
+## Further Info to be added bellow